Multiplicative preprojective algebras are 2-Calabi-Yau: Introduction

 Here (extended) Dynkin refers to the underlying unoriented graph being of types A, D, or E. We explain how one can reduce the conjecture to the case where $Q$ is extended Dynkin in Section \ref{ss: cont cycle}.
 We carry out this procedure for $Q = \widetilde{A_n}$ and thereby prove the conjecture for all connected quivers containing it: \begin{thm} $\Lambda^{q}(Q)$ is 2-Calabi--Yau and prime for any $q \in (k^\times)^{Q_{0}}$ and any $k$ a field, and $Q$ connected and containing an unoriented cycle.
 The family of algebras is flat in $q$.
 If the quiver properly contains a cycle, then $Z(\Lambda^q(Q))=k$, and the Calabi--Yau structure is unique. \end{thm}

 This theorem is established in Corollary \ref{cor: 2-CY}, Corollary \ref{cor: flat}, and the results of Section \ref{s:center}: Proposition \ref{prop: prime for quivers containing cycle}, Proposition \ref{prop: general center trivial}, and Corollary \ref{c: unique CY}.
 Each relies on technical results proven in Section \ref{s: free-product}.
-Before outlining the proof techniques, we give four different perspectives on this work:\\ \\ \textbf{\underline{(I) Symplectic Topology: Wrapped Fukaya Categories}} \\ Multiplicative preprojective algebras arise from studying certain wrapped Fukaya categories.
+Before outlining the proof techniques, we give four different perspectives on this work:\\ \\ \textbf{(I) Symplectic Topology: Wrapped Fukaya Categories} \\ Multiplicative preprojective algebras arise from studying certain wrapped Fukaya categories.
 Let $X_{\Gamma}$ be the Weinstein manifold formed by plumbing cotangent bundles of 2-spheres according to the graph $\Gamma$.
 Ekholm and Lekili \cite{Lekili3} and Etg{\"u} and Lekili \cite{Lekili}, \cite{Lekili2} produced quasi-isomorphisms,

-where $\cW(X_{\Gamma})$ is the partially wrapped Fukaya category of $X_{\Gamma}$, $\mathfrak{B}_{\Gamma}$ is the Chekanov--Eliashberg dg-algebra and $\mathfrak{L}_{\Gamma}$ is the dg multiplicative preprojective algebra following \cite{Ginzburg}, with $q=1$, see Definition \ref{def: dg_mult_preproj}.
+where $\cW(X_{\Gamma})$ is the partially wrapped Fukaya category of $X_{\Gamma}$, $\mathscr{B}_{\Gamma}$ is the Chekanov--Eliashberg dg-algebra and $\mathscr{L}_{\Gamma}$ is the dg multiplicative preprojective algebra following \cite{Ginzburg}, with $q=1$, see Definition \ref{def: dg_mult_preproj}.

-Since $X_{\Gamma}$ is a Liouville manifold, \cite[Theorem 1.3]{Ganatra} shows that $\cW(X_{\Gamma})$ is a 2-Calabi-Yau category and hence $\mathfrak{L}_{\Gamma}$ is 2-Calabi--Yau, as a dg-algebra.
+Since $X_{\Gamma}$ is a Liouville manifold, \cite[Theorem 1.3]{Ganatra} shows that $\cW(X_{\Gamma})$ is a 2-Calabi-Yau category and hence $\mathscr{L}_{\Gamma}$ is 2-Calabi--Yau, as a dg-algebra.
 We establish this result purely algebraically, in the case $\Gamma$ contains a cycle.
-In particular, we show that
+In particular, we show in this case that